oneapi-src/oneDAL/docs/source/onedal/algorithms/clustering/kmeans.rst

 .. note::
    In the general case, :math:`d` may be an arbitrary distance function.
-Current version of the oneDAL spec defines only Euclidean distance case.
+Current version of the Intel(R) oneAPI Data Analytics Library (oneDAL) specification defines only Euclidean distance case.

 .. _kmeans_t_math_lloyd: